ricdikulous/immutable-unreal-game-lessons/lessons/04-log-the-player-in-with-the-immutable-passport/README.md

 ## Introduction

 In this lesson, we will integrate player login functionality using the Immutable Passport within Unreal Engine.
-This step is crucial as it enables player authentication, a foundational feature for interacting with blockchain elements like NFTs.
+This step enables player authentication, a foundational feature for interacting with blockchain elements like NFTs.
 We will start by initializing the passport, then implement the login process, and finally add silent authentication for a smoother user experience.

 ## Lesson Objective